yuutayamada/helm-rb/readme.md

 # helm-rb.el

-Search for Ruby's methods by ag and and display the methods by helm.
+Search for Ruby's methods by ag and display the methods by helm.

 ### Requirement
-This package is requirement [ag(the silver searcher)](https://github.com/ggreer/the_silver_searcher)
+This package is requirements [ag(the silver searcher)](https://github.com/ggreer/the_silver_searcher), helm.el and helm-ag-r.el

 ### Installation
 First you need to install helm and helm-ag-r package to resolve dependencies.